Refrigerator pickles are easy, quick pickled vegetables to store in the refrigerator. No canning process necessary.

 - Fresh dill

-- Assorted fresh veggies – cucumber, sweet or hot peppers, cherry tomatoes, onion
+- 4 cups assorted fresh veggies – cucumber sweet or hot peppers, cherry tomatoes, onion

 - 1 ½ cups white vinegar

 - Place the salt, peppercorns, dill seed, fresh dill and half the sliced garlic in the bottom of a clean jar.